 - improve patient flow within the NSW health system

 - centralise non-emergency transport in greater metropolitan Sydney.

 This approach is designed to improve the coordination of patients requiring non-emergency transport; align current resources to ensure patients receive the most appropriate level of care for transport; and create a standardised and consistent level of service.

-Working alongside NSW Ambulance, PTS aims to improve patient flow through emergency departments and hospitals, and increase the availability of emergency ambulances for life saving and critical incidents.
+Working alongside NSW Ambulance, PTS aims to improve patient flow through emergency departments and hospitals, and increase the availability of emergency ambulances for life saving and time-critical incidents.